bhavarajunikhil/Accountant-Bot/README.md

 # **Accountant Bot**

-We have implemented the Basic Implementation of Retrieveal Augmentation over existing income tax laws, to answer the user queries on respective field.
+We have done the Basic Implementation of Retrieveal Augmentation over existing income tax laws, to answer the user queries on respective field.

 ## **Background**